TryItOnline/cixl/devlog/compiling_to_c.md

 #### 2018-02-17

 ### Intro
 While [Cixl](https://github.com/basic-gongfu/cixl)'s primary use case is scripting, in some situations it's just not very practical to drag a script around and require that clients have Cixl installed.
 Since the language is implemented in, and designed to be embedded into C; and since ease of maintenance is more important than raw speed in this case; compiling to C seemed like a good compromise.
-The short story is that [Cixl](https://github.com/basic-gongfu/cixl) now supports compiling blocks of code into GNU-C functions, which when linked with libcixl.a and called will execute the corresponding operations.
+The short story is that Cixl now supports compiling blocks of code into GNU-C functions which execute the corresponding operations when called.

 Calling Cixl with ```-e``` compiles the specified file to a native, statically linked executable.
 Flags following the filename are passed straight to GCC.